 Speaking of car alarms, go to 17:30 at the beginning of the road test and 18:20 for car alarms.
 Oh boy do I want this car!
 Hands down my favorite custom car build!

 Yea and to set off multiple car alarms outside is quite a feat!
 On my '66, I have 2.5" side exhaust with glass packs and it always sets off alarms in parking garages but I've only occasionally had it happen cruising city streets.
-I also love how this Fairlane sounds like it's breaking apart the entire drive irate:
+I also love how this Fairlane sounds like it's breaking apart the entire drive :pirate:

 Regarding noise in neighborhoods, even if there is a noise ordinance, which many HOAs impose but rarely do they quantify, there needs to be more understanding that older cars aren't going to quietly hum along like newer vehicles.
 Many HOA noise rules infuriate me because they include the subjective statement that "loud" noises are prohibited.
 Does this include peoples kids screaming at all hours, people cutting their lawns with ride-on mowers, or trash trucks making a ruckus getting trash?
 Everyone is fine with those noises but as soon as a louder than stock car is heard people have meltdowns.